Agents

 A concrete workflow starts with a cancellation-and-refund agent.
 In offline mode, the team builds a saved dataset of tasks, expected outcomes, and allowed tools, then uses TaskCompletion as the release gate.
 In regression mode, the same dataset runs after a prompt edit and adds TrajectoryScore to catch redundant account lookups or missing approvals.
 In live mode, traceAI-langchain records each agent.trajectory.step so an engineer can inspect the planner step, tool call, observation, and final response that produced a failure.

 For route changes, Agent Command Center can mirror traffic with traffic-mirroring before the new model handles users.
 If the mirrored route shows lower ToolSelectionAccuracy or higher eval-fail-rate-by-cohort, the engineer keeps the old route, opens a regression ticket, and fixes the prompt or tool description before release.
 The mode changes the next action: block deploy, alert the on-call owner, compare model routes, or add the trace to the next golden dataset.
+Unlike LangSmith, which centers on trace review, FutureAGI separates the mode (offline / regression / live / shadow) from the score so each failure goes to the right surface.

 How to Measure or Detect Agent Evaluation Modes